The Ode: Ode to Lata

-The film is an adaptation of the book Ode to Lata written by Ghalib Shiraz Dhalla.Los Angeles Times: Song of Himself (review) It was a critically acclaimed debut novel for the author published in 2002.
+The film is an adaptation of the book Ode to Lata written by Ghalib Shiraz Dhalla.
+It was the debut novel for the author published in 2002.
 It provides an insight into an often maligned realm of LGBT life through its focus on racial diversity on the scene.
-Los Angeles Times Book Review called it "An achievement...
-This story resonates for any and all of us.
-A book of healing, of a soul coming to terms with itself and the body and mind it inhabits".
-A 10th anniversary edition was published in November 2012.

 Synopsis

 The storyline spans two generations of Indians.
 There is the doomed but passionate love story of Parin (Sakina Jaffrey) and Shiraz (Anil Kumar).
 This is intertwined with the life of their gay son Ali (Sachin Bhatt) who discovers that the past is always present no matter how far you run from it.
 Ali flees to Hollywood, away from his overprotective mother and the memories of his father's violent death.

 A successful banker by day, at night Ali's life unravels in a blur of alcohol, drugs, and sex as he grapples with love, loss and ultimately, forgiveness.
 When his mother comes to Los Angeles to visit Ali in a last-ditch attempt to bring him back home and change his ways, the trapdoors of the past are flung open.
 Through Ali's struggle to break free and in his obsessive relationship with Richard (Diego Serrano), we glimpse into a troubled past he cannot escape and which threatens to destroy him unless he finds peace with his mother.